 Will getting the pneumonia shot or influenza shot lessen the effect of COVID-19?

 Receiving the influenza vaccine will help prevent influenza infection.
-The pneumonia shot, also known as Prevnar 13 and Pneumovax, will help prevent a common bacterial pneumonia.
-Both of these infections can complicate having COVID-19.
-In addition, if fewer people develop influenza due to being vaccinated healthcare resources will continue to be focused on identifying and managing COVID-19.
+The pneumonia shot, also known as Prevnar 20 and Pneumovax, will help prevent a common bacterial pneumonia.
+Both infections can complicate having COVID-19, so our recommendation is to be up to date on these vaccines, as required.

 How should the SMA community interpret the information that people under 20 appear less impacted by COVID-19?